billba/prague/README.md

 #### `pipe`

 `pipe` returns a new `Transform` which calls each of the supplied `Transform`s in turn.
 You supply the arguments for the first, its `Result` is the argument for the second, and so on.
-If all of the `Transform`s emit a `Result`, the last one is the `Result` of the new `Transform`, otherwise it doesn't emit.
+If all of the `Transform`s emit a `Result`, the the new `Transform` emits the last one, otherwise it doesn't emit.

 ```ts
 import { pipe } from 'prague';